-389 - Vise 1 Clamp Device Check For Part Holding at Cycle Start
+389 - Vise Check For Part Hold at Cycle Start

-When this setting is set to ON the user is not allowed to press [CYCLE START] with the Haas Vise 1 unclamped.
+When this setting is set to ON the user is not allowed to press [CYCLE START] with any workhold device that is unclamped.

 396 - Enable / Disable Virtual Keyboard

 This settings allows you to use a virtual keyboard on the screen, when using the touchscreen feature.